Kong/docs.konghq.com/app/1.4.x/loadbalancing.md

 Each upstream gets its own ring-balancer.
-Each `upstream` can have many `target` entries attached to it, and requests proxied to the 'virtual hostname' will be load balanced over the targets.
+Each `upstream` can have many `target` entries attached to it, and requests proxied to the 'virtual hostname' (which can be overwritten before proxying, using `upstream`'s property `host_header`) will be load balanced over the targets.
 A ring-balancer has a pre-defined number of slots, and based on the target weights the slots get assigned to the targets of the upstream.

 Adding and removing targets can be done with a simple HTTP request on the Admin API.
 This operation is relatively cheap.
 Changing the upstream